Vedabahu/TTS/README.md

 ## General Errors

 1. Eclipse warns that there are errors in the code before running.
 This generally happens because the Maven Dependencies are not yet downloaded.
 Wait for a few seconds before trying again.
 Pleas make sure to have an internet connection throught the process.
+1. In case this still presists, Click on `Project -> Update Maven Project -> OK`.
+This should fix all issues.